SAP-samples/ui5-typescript-tutorial/exercises/ex2/README.md

 	But essentially it simply loads weather data for the given coordinates in JSON format and puts it into the model.

 	Although you have written zero type information, the TypeScript compiler uses [*type inference*](https://www.typescriptlang.org/docs/handbook/type-inference.html) to determine the type of variables where possible.
 So the `response` constant, for example, is fully typed, as TypeScript knows what is returned by the fetch API.
 If you remove the `.json()` part and re-add the dot, the editor will offer you all the properties and methods available on objects of type `Response` (this type does not need to be explicitly imported for this functionality).<br>
-	Also the method parameters are already typed based their default values.
+	Also the method parameters are already typed based on their default values.

 	For more information regarding the used weather API, please check https://open-meteo.com/en/docs.
 We are using this free API under [non-commercial terms](https://open-meteo.com/en/terms), by *"Incorporating the service into educational content"*.